Your inbox is being flooded with emails about privacy. Here's why

 The General Data Protection Regulation (GDPR) applies to any organization that holds or uses data on people inside the European Union, regardless of where is it based or conducts business.

-Under the rules, businesses must obtain consent from Europeans before they store or process personal details.
+Under the rules, businesses must generally obtain consent from Europeans before they store or process personal details, especially for use in marketing.

 Data can't be held for longer than necessary, and anyone can ask a company to delete their personal information.

 That's why so many organizations are blasting out emails.